Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     _New in v1.5.0_

 `temperature` (Default = 298.15)
-:   Specify the temperature used in the calculations.
+:   Specify the temperature (in K) used in the calculations.

     _New in v1.4.0: Replace `entropy_temp`_